retrography/data-management/project.markdown

 title: Project
 ---

-## Grading Scheme

-* 50% Me, Hanieh and a third judge
-	* Technical Aptitude
-	* Completeness
-	* Originality
-	* Usefulness
-	* Neatness
-	* Coolness
-	* Organization
-	* Involvement
-* 25% Class
-	* Originality
-	* Usefulness
-	* Neatness
-	* Coolness
-* 25% Team Mates
-	* Involvement
-	* Helpfulness
-	* Responsibility

 ## Description

-You will be assigned to groups of four or five students to run a data analysis project.
-You will receive a
+You will work in a group of four or five students to solve a semi-structured analytic issue.

 - Session 4: Description of four different project themes will be provided to students.
 Each project theme explains a debate between two opposing perspectives (4 themes X 2 perspectives = 8 projects) and includes two datasources that are obligatory to deploy.
 Students will be allocated to teams of 4 or 5 members based on their preferences for the theme and existing restrictions.
 The perspective of each team will be determined after the formation of teams and by a quick voting during session 6.

-- Session 5: Students can start sharing their project preferences through the [google sheet](https://docs.google.com/spreadsheets/d/1uLZUYcT0lNsftE-JmAflX0qQvXOcdTnfwbLAHWM2vAU/edit).
+- Session 5: Students can start sharing their project preferences through the

  To determine their preferences for the theme students may also want to go through the existing open data sources ( some introduced in session 3 )

 - Session 6: Team compositions will be finalized during this session and members can start to intensively discuss and analyze  other datasources that they will use for the project after this session.